tjmehta/times-loop/README.md

 #### Promise Example: Parallel

-runs promise results in parallel
+runs callbacks in parallel and returns a promise that resolves all promise results as an array

 ```js
 import { timesParallel } from 'times-loop'